 These injections may help you recover more quickly by reducing inflammation in the tissue of the elbow.
 Sometimes, our doctors recommend these injections in conjunction with physical or occupational therapy.
 By relieving pain, an injection may make therapy more effective.

-Doctors at NYU Langone’s Center for Musculoskeletal Care may administer these injections in their offices.
+Doctors at NYU Langone Orthopedic Center may administer these injections in their offices.
 They may use X-ray or ultrasound imaging to guide the medication precisely into the elbow joint.
 This helps ensure maximum effect.

 Sometimes, our doctors use platelet-rich plasma to treat people with elbow sprains or strains.
 This experimental treatment may relieve pain and encourage healing.
 Though the U.S. Food and Drug Administration (FDA) has not approved this therapy to manage elbow sprains and strains, doctors consider it safe and effective for some people.
 Your doctor discusses with you whether you are a candidate for these injections.